Apply for an IPA licence

 Qualifications: An applicant for licence is required to have passed the Joint Insolvency Examination (JIE) set by the JIEB; or in the case of an eligible applicant from another member state of the European Economic Area, that he/she complies with the requirements of the EC Qualifications Regulations.

 Practical Training and Experience: An applicant for a licence must demonstrate that they can carry out (unsupervised) the functions and duties of an IP.
-In the last three years they must have more than 600 hours’ higher experience in insolvency administration.
+In the last five years they must have more than 600 hours’ higher experience in insolvency administration.
 All licence applications will be required to provide a written statement or be invited to an interview.
-Generally, an applicant will be expected to have been engaged in insolvency administration for not less than 100 hours in each of the three years before applying.
+Generally, an applicant will be expected to have been engaged in insolvency administration of the five years before applying.